Get notified of page updates

 Familial adenomatous polyposis (FAP) and atypical FAP (AFAP)

 Expert guidelines on risk-management for people with FAP and AFAP are listed below.
 Ask your doctor to explain the signs of cancers related to FAP and report any symptoms to your doctor.
+It's important to seek care from healthcare providers with expertise in managing risk in people with FAP.

 Researchers are looking at new ways to prevent or intercept cancer in people with FAP or AFAP.
 Speak with your doctor to learn if you are eligible for a clinical trial and to decide if it's the best option for you.